TheZoq2/Presentations/electronics_for_programmers/notes.md

 remember, voltages *close* to the '1' level are still 1.
 And 3.3V is *close* to 5 so from our digital, currentless world, they are compatible.

-### Analog signals

-While we can usually hide out in our digital world, sometimes we need to deal with analog stuff as well, generally for reading sensors.
-Most of the time, you get an analog to digital converter or ADC to do that for you.
-This takes an analog signal, a continuous voltage and gives it to you in a digital form.
-Sometimes they are integrated in your processor, like in arduinos, and sometimes they are discrete components that talk some digital protocol.

 ## Adding programming to the physical world